About the Board

 For the last seven years Andrew has been working as an independent consultant specialising in Leadership Development, Executive Coaching and Human Resources, across a wide range of industry sectors, with experience in the Middle East, Europe and the UK.
 Being ‘self-employed’ allows Andrew to achieve the life-work balance he values so highly.
 Andrew is father to three children at Friends’, currently in years 6, 8 and 10.

-Andrew joined the Board in January 2012 and is a member of the Finance Committee and Strategic Development Committee.
+Andrew joined the Board in January 2012 and is a member of the Finance Committee and Clerk of the Strategic Development Committee.

 Is a Quaker and has been on the Board since 2006.
 She is a librarian at North London’s Middlesex University.
 Her particular area of interest vis à vis the school lies in ensuring that it offers a safe, stimulating & supportive environment for pupils to succeed in, using the most up to date equipment, software and resources available (affordable within budget), within the framework of a Quaker ethos.